Consumer Behavior Expert & Marketing Specialist

 As a Professor of Marketing (in the Haub School of Business at Saint Joseph’s University in Philadelphia) and an industry consultant, Michael combines cutting edge academic theory with actionable real-world strategies.
 He helps managers get inside the heads of their customers so they can anticipate and satisfy their deepest and most pressing needs – today and tomorrow.
 An executive at Subaru said it best: “The man is a scholar who is current and street-wise.”

-The Many Faces of AI: Persuasive Salesbots and Tomorrow’s Customer Experience
+The Many Faces of Artificial Intelligence.
+Persuasive Salesbots and Tomorrow’s Customer Experience.
+The Face of AI THEN versus The Face of AI NOW

 Walk a Mile in Your Customer’s Shoes

 The customer is king (or queen).
 Yet the best product or service will fail if consumers don’t have a positive encounter when they consume it.
 That’s because what you sell is NOT a product – it’s an experience that consists of the core offering plus everything that goes with it.
 This includes the physical or digital environment where shoppers find it, the people who sell it, and even how others react to the purchase.
 This experience is what attracts – or repels – the customer.
 With so many options available, he or she will quickly walk away from a negative encounter.
 But he or she also will reward organizations that provide satisfying experiences with long-term loyalty.
+At the end of the day, it’s vital for marketers to become more consumer-centric – to understand the experience from the customer’s perspective rather than just the manager’s perspective.
+And, that challenge is even more daunting when we understand that today’s consumer is changing dramatically as he or she finds new ways to interact with companies.
 This fundamental insight is what is drives increased interest in customer experience management (CEM or CXM).
 A growing number of organizations now recognize the importance of tracking every interaction with customers as if it is their last – because it could be.
-You’ll get a thorough overview of today’s consumer, and the major issues we need to understand in order to create and maintain a positive customer experience over the long-term.
+You’ll get a through overview of today’s consumer, and the major issues we need to understand in order to create and maintain a positive customer experience over the long-term.

 Fashion & Luxury Marketing